davenkin/andy-springboot4-template/ADRs/013_cache_strategy.md

   `AbstractMongoRepository` for reusing common methods such as `byId()` and `save()`
 - The cache repository `CachedMongoEquipmentRepository` also extends  `AbstractMongoRepository` for reusing common methods such as `byId()`
-- `MongoEquipmentRepository` holds `CachedMongoEquipmentRepository`, hence hides `CachedMongoEquipmentRepository` from the caller
+- `MongoEquipmentRepository` holds `CachedMongoEquipmentRepository` internally and proxies cache related methods to it, hence hides
+  `CachedMongoEquipmentRepository` from
+  the caller

 In order to implement a cache object, go through the following steps: